shadps4-emu/shadPS4/documents/building-windows.md

 This tutorial reads as if you have none of the prerequisites already installed.
 If you do, just ignore the steps regarding installation.
 > [!WARNING]
 > If you are trying to compile older builds for testing, do not provide the `--depth 1` flag in `git clone`.
-> This flag omits the commit history from your clone, saving storage space in exchange for preventing you from testing older commits.
+> This flag omits the commit history from your clone, saving storage space while preventing you from testing older commits.

 Note: **ARM64 is not supported!** As of writing, it will not build nor run.
 The instructions with respect to ARM64 are for developers only.